zlhen/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 The function gets a parameter of type <i>any</i> and returns it as type <i>string</i> if it exists and is of the right type.

-The string validation function looks like this
+The string validation function looks like this.

 ```js
 const isString = (text: any): text is string => {